TopChiller Glycol Water Chiller Manufacturer and Supplier China

 Here are a few elements you need to consider in laying out and designing your Glycol Water Chiller.

 - Place your Glycol Water Chiller as near the tanks as could be expected.
-It would be best to have an as little limitation or blockage between the Glycol Water Chiller framework and tanks as could be expected.
+It would be best to have as little limitation or blockage between the Glycol Water Chiller framework and tanks as could be expected.

 - Try not to utilize too many line fittings or modest funneling because it will cause expanded Glycol Line pressure and potentially bargain the cooling jackets on your tanks.